Anglo-Nepalese War: Battle of Jitgadh

 With the help of an ousted Palpali king, Major General Wood planned to march on Siuraj, Jit Gadhi and Nuwakot with a view to bypass the Butwal defenses, flushing out minor opposition on the axis, and assault Palpa from a less guarded flank.
 Nepalese Colonel Ujir Singh Thapa had deployed his 1200 troops in many defensive positions including Jit Gadhi, Nuwakot Gadhi and Kathe Gadhi.
 The troops under Colonel Ujir were very disciplined and he himself was a dedicated and able commander.
 He was famous for exploiting advantage in men, material, natural resources and well versed in mountain tactics.
 The British advance took place on 6 January 1814, to Jit Gadh.
 While they were advancing to this fortress, crossing the Tinau River, the Nepalese troops opened fire from the fortress.
 Another of the attackers' columns was advancing to capture Tansen Bazar.
 Here too, Nepalese spoiling attacks forced the General to fall back to Gorakhpur.
 About 70 Nepalese lost their lives in Nuwakot pakhe Gadhi.
 Meanwhile, more than 300 of the enemy perished.

-Battle of Hariharpur Gadhi

-No special military action had taken place in Hariharpur Gadhi fortress in the first campaign.
-Major General Bannet Marley and Major General George Wood had not been able to advance for an offensive against Makawanpur and Hariharpur Gadhi fortresses.